Advances in Hyperkalemia Management: Implications for Patients and Providers

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of MedChi, The Maryland State Medical Society, and Rockpointe.
 MedChi is accredited by the ACCME to provide continuing medical education for physicians.

-MedChi designates this live activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
+MedChi designates this online web-based activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 For questions regarding CME credit or the evaluation, please email firstname.lastname@example.org.